trevyyy/llm-document-comparison/README.md

-# Document comparison using LLMs.
+# Document comparison using LLMs

 I have used Anthropic's Claude 2 model for this task to take advantage of its large context window.
 All the code and prompts can be found in `main.py`